 Want to plan ahead and book a few of the things we’ve mentioned to do below?
 It’s always a good idea to pre-book for popular tours.
 They sell out fast.

-One of the best day tours you can do is the Vancouver city tour with Capilano Suspension Bridge.
+One of the best day tours you can do is the Vancouver city tour with the Vancouver Lookout.
+It goes to many of the best parts of the city.
+There’s also the Capilano Suspension Bridge.
 You won’t believe the bridge until you see it.
 Amazing!
-If you don’t want to include the trip out to the bridge, this city tour will take you to all the best places in Vancouver.
+If you want to include the trip out to the bridge, this tour will take you there.

 Another tour you might like is the Granville Island Market tour.
 I can’t get enough of the Granville Island Market.
 The tour is a small group, so it’s easy to see and try things along the way.